-This logo will represent our team’s newest publishing imprint.
-It will act as an emblem for the countless hours we spend on the countless products we make.
+This logo will represent your team’s newest publishing imprint.
+It will act as an emblem for the countless hours you spend on the countless products you make.
 It will be the final piece of a puzzle years in the making.

 The logo should look both “of the moment” and timeless.
 For most uses, it will be no bigger than a button—but it will still need to be legible from several feet away.
 It should work as any color on any color.

 This logo will be the newest logo for a company synonymous with excellent graphic design.
 You will see it almost every day for the rest of your professional life.
 Over the course of its life, this logo will make its way across the globe.
 Your team will use it on books, social media platforms, tote bags, soft enamel pins, email signatures.
 The list goes on.

 Handfuls of people with handfuls of opinions (almost none of whom come from art backgrounds) will need to approve it—including your boss, your boss’s boss, and your boss’s boss’s boss (who just happens to be the president of your company).
 Once approved, the legal department will check its authenticity.